 BILTONG is formed from the Dutch words “BIL” meaning Hindquarter or Rump of a cut of meat, (mainly Beef) and ‘TONG” meaning “strip”.
 It’s a strip of meat that has been preserved, following a specific method, to bring out the best in flavour and texture.

-Various types of meat are used to produce it, ranging from Beef and Game meats.
-It is typically made from raw fillets of meat cut into strips following the grain of the muscle, or flat pieces sliced across the grain, after it’s been air dried…
+Various types of meat are used to produce it, ranging from Beef to Game meats.
+It is typically made from raw fillets of meat cut into strips following the grain of the muscle.
+These flat pieces are sliced across the grain, after it’s been air dried.

 I use a “Silverside Cut” of locally sourced Beef, to produce my Biltong.

-The basic spicing is a blend of vinegar, salt, ground black or white pepper, coriander and other spices that people ask for in the preparation of this HIGH PROTEIN Food, according to their own personal tastes…
+The basic spicing is a blend of vinegar, salt, ground black pepper, coriander and other spices that people ask for in the preparation of this HIGH PROTEIN Food, according to their own personal tastes in flavours.

 Why is it such a Great Snack:

 - Biltong is made from approximately twice the weight of meat.
-To make 100g of biltong, approximately 200g of beef is needed at the start.
+To make 100g of biltong, approximately 200g of beef is needed at the start of the drying process.